PorismJamesDavidson/PorismJamesDavidson.github.io/pages/OpenReferralUKSchemaGuidance.md

 It is the successor to the Local Government Association's (LGA's) comma separated values (CSV) schema developed by iStandUK and published [here](https://schemas.opendata.esd.org.uk/ServiceDirectory){:target="_blank"} in February 2017.
 It constitutes the official schema developed in partnership by the LGA and partners involved in the [Local Digital](https://localdigital.gov.uk/)  [OpenCommunity](https://opencommunity.org.uk/) programme.

 The Standard conforms to and extends the international [Open Referral](https://openreferral.org/){:target="_blank"} standard.
+{% comment %}
+The Standard is managed by a community of private, public and third sector organisations governed by an OpenCommunity Board.
+These details have yet to be determined.
+{% endcomment %}
 ## Purpose

 Open Referral UK defines the structure of data expected in interfaces between standards compliant software.
 It also gives ranges of expected values for some fields.